JosephusPaye/launch-start-app/README.md

 # launch-start-app

-> Launch Start Menu apps retrieved by [@josephuspaye/start-apps](https://github.com/JosephusPaye/start-apps).
+> Launch apps from the Start Menu retrieved by [@josephuspaye/start-apps](https://github.com/JosephusPaye/start-apps).

 This project is part of [#CreateWeekly](https://twitter.com/JosephusPaye/status/1214853295023411200), my attempt to create something new publicly every week in 2020.